vicky-liu17/vicky-blogs/Machine_Learning/Variational_Inference.md

 - This is the distribution of the latent variables z given the observed data x and any additional parameters $\alpha$ .

+- As we saw earlier, the posterior links the data and a model.
+It is used in all downstream analyses, such as for the predi

-Why do we often need to use an approximate inference methods(such as variational Bayes)
+Why do we often need to use an approximate inference methods(such as variational Bayes) to compute the posterior distribution over nodes in our graphical model?
+It is because we cannot directly compute the posterior distribtion for many interesting models. (i.e. the posterior density is in an intractable form, often involving integrals) which cannot be easily analytically solved.

+- We cannot compute the posterior for may interesting models.

+- Consider the Bayesian mixture of Gaussians:
+    - Draw $\mu_k \sim \mathcal{N}(0, \tau^2)$ for k = 1...K.
+    - For i = 1 ... n:
+        (a) Draw $z_i \sim Mult(\pi)$ .
+        (b) Draw $x_i \sim \mathcal{N}(\mu_{z_i}, \tau^2)$ .